Sim-99/digital-portfolio/Personality-assessment.md

 After completing the online test, I reviewed my personality traits and thought about how they matched my experiences in various projects.
 I noticed that I enjoy working on creative challenges, such as designing intuitive interfaces and solving coding problems.
 I also realized that I work best when I have a clear plan and independence to execute tasks.

 *R – Result*
-The assessment confirmed that I am logical, detail-oriented, and creative — all strengths that support my goal of becoming a professional front-end developer.
+The assessment confirmed that I am logical, detail oriented, and creative all strengths that support my goal of becoming a professional front-end developer.
 It also helped me realize the importance of improving my teamwork and communication skills for collaborative environments.
 I now feel more confident in pursuing roles that fit my personality and skills.